 Experience required for most schools

 PA is different from most other health professions in that many schools require a very large number of hours of paid health care experience.
-In most cases, to be competitive, a student needs to present about 2000 hours of paid health care experience at the time of application.
+In most cases, to be admitted, a student needs to present about 2000 hours of paid health care experience at the time of application.
 There is variation here, too, though.
-To be competitive for the U of Washington’s MEDEX PA programs, for example, a student needs to present a minimum of 4000 such hours.
+To be accepted to the U of Washington’s MEDEX PA programs, for example, a student needs to present a minimum of 4000 such hours.
 At the other end, Western University of Health Sciences’ PA program in California accepts volunteer hours (but has a much lengthier prerequisite list).
 So, just as with prerequisites, students will need to research the websites of schools of interest.

 What kind of health care experience should you look for?
 Many students become certified nursing assistants, medical assistants, phlebotomists, emergency medical technicians, surgery technicians or are coming out of the armed services medical corps.
 Students who are graduates of foreign medical degrees can use that experience, but also need to get US health care experience.

 It is very important for students to shadow doctors and physician assistants and perhaps nurse practitioners, so that they can understand similarities and differences before making a decision.
 PA programs are very popular.
 Average gpa’s at some schools are in the same range as medical schools (3.4-4.0), though there is significant variation by school.

 - PA Focus — General resource about PA

 - The Physician Assistant Education Association (PAEA) program directory — Programs across the country